enki/tragedy/README.md

     	message = StringField()
     	author  = ForeignKey(foreign_class=User, mandatory=True)

-Tweet is a Model, analogous to a Python class.
+Tweet is a Model specification.
 If we instantiate Tweet, we get a specific tweet that we can write to the database:

     new_tweet = Tweet(message="Twittering from tragedy!", author='merlin')
 	new_tweet.save()